 Propagation in America

 From 1776 to 1785 – when the Bavarian Illuminati was openly active – Benjamin Franklin was in Paris serving as the ambassador of the United States to France.
-During his stay, he became Grand Master of the lodge Les Neufs Soeurs which was attached with the Grand Orient of France.
+During his stay, he became Grand Master of the lodge Les Neufs Soeurs which was attached to the Grand Orient of France.
 This Masonic organization was said to have become the French headquarters of the Bavarian Illuminati.
-It was particularly influential in organizing of the French support for the American Revolution and was later part of the process towards the French Revolution.
+It was particularly influential in the organizing of the French support for the American Revolution and was later part of the process towards the French Revolution.

 In 1799, when German minister G.W.
 Snyder warned George Washington of the Illuminati plan “to overthrow all governments and religion”, Washington replied that he had heard “much of the nefarious and dangerous plan and doctrines of the Illuminati“.
-He however concluded his letter by stating: “I believe notwithstanding, that none of the Lodges in this country are contaminated with the principles ascribed to the society of Illuminati“.
+He, however, concluded his letter by stating: “I believe notwithstanding, that none of the Lodges in this country are contaminated with the principles ascribed to the society of Illuminati“.